mozilla/fxa/features/FxA-89-devices-view/README.md

       as "not connected to Firefox Sync"
       and has a "Connect..." button that takes me to a login form where I can connect that device.
-* [ ] - Moved from Phase 1: All devices should have a plausible
-      last-active timestamp in the view
 * [ ] - Moved from Phase 2: Graph available showing click rate
       on the "Connect..." button.